Greek, Roman, and Near Eastern art and architecture

 Greeks and the East

-Dr. Philip Sapirstein received his doctorate in Art History and Archaeology from Cornell University (2008), and from 2013–19 he was an Assistant (promoted in 2019 to Associate) Professor in the School of Art, Art History & Design at the University of Nebraska-Lincoln.
-His research interests are the history of art and architecture of the Mediterranean, in particular that of ancient Greece, Rome, and the Near East.
-As one of the leading practitioners in Mediterranean archaeology in digital techniques, notably photogrammetry and 3D analysis, the digital humanities are another important aspect of his research.
+Dr. Philip Sapirstein received his doctorate in Art History and Archaeology from Cornell University (2008), and from 2013–19 he was an Assistant Professor in the School of Art, Art History & Design at the University of Nebraska-Lincoln.
+His primary interests are the history of art and architecture of the Mediterranean, in particular that of ancient Greece, Rome, and the Near East.
+Digital techniques for the 3D recording and analysis of ancient art and architecture, including photogrammetry, comprise another important area of research.

-Dr. Sapirstein has held numerous prestigious fellowships (e.g., from the NEH, ACLS, Mellon, Fulbright Foundation, and the American School of Classical Studies in Athens) and has published widely on both the history and technology of Greek architecture and digital methods for their analysis.
+Dr. Sapirstein has held numerous prestigious fellowships (e.g., from the NEH, ACLS, Mellon, Fulbright Foundation, and the American School of Classical Studies in Athens) and has published widely on both the history and technology of Greek architecture and digital methodologies.

 Sapirstein, P. and D. Scahill, eds.
 2020.
 New directions and paradigms for the study of Greek architecture: interdisciplinary dialogues in the field, Brill.

 Sapirstein, P. 2019.
 “Segmentation, Reconstruction, and Visualization of Ancient Inscriptions in 2.5D” ACM Journal on Computing and Cultural Heritage 12.2.15: 1–30

 Sapirstein, P. and S. Murray.
 2017.
 “Establishing best practices for photogrammetry in archaeology,” Journal of Field Archaeology 42.4: 337–50.

 Sapirstein, P. 2016.
 “The columns of the Heraion at Olympia: Dörpfeld and early Doric architecture,” American Journal of Archaeology 120.4: 565–601.